 Statement

-The "beginning" of my artistic practice is rooted in my family lineage and my hometown of East St. Louis, Illinois.
-I draw inspiration from the social and physical landscapes shaping my and the cities' identities.
-Despite its history marked by race-based massacres, segregation, and industrial rise and decline, East St. Louis has fostered a resilient community and vibrant culture.
-I channel these complex layers into my art, using installations, sculpture, sound, and photography to create environments that explore and reveal the essence of a place.
+The "beginning" of my practice is/was deeply rooted in my family and the city of East St. Louis, Illinois; I draw inspiration from social and physical landscapes that shape both my identity and that of the city.
+Despite its history of racial violence, segregation, and industrial fluctuations, East St. Louis has cultivated a resilient community and a rich culture.
+I translate these layers into my art, creating installations, sculpture, sound, and photography to create immersive environments that explore the essence of a place.

-Central to my work are cityscapes and edgelands where urban meets rural.
-In cityscapes, I focus on materials like asphalt and the structural designs that define urban spaces.
-I believe that streets hold memories—stories both told and forgotten—which I weave into my art.
-Manipulating asphalt, a material synonymous with paved urban roads, allows me to construct new narratives and forms.
-For instance, in "Tha Block is Hot," a sound installation, I erected five six-foot-tall pillars cloaked in asphalt.
-Embedded within them are sounds collected over three years: beauty shop chatter, screeching trains, police sirens, and intimate moments like my father's laughter and my mother reading poetry, punctuated by a whisper urging everyone to "be safe."
-Through these everyday sounds and mystical structures, I engage in storytelling embodying city life.
+My work primarily revolves around cityscapes and edgelands, where urban and rural meet.
+In cityscapes, I emphasize materials like asphalt and the architectural designs that characterize environments.
+Poetically, streets hold memories —stories both acknowledged and forgotten—which I interweave into my creations.
+By manipulating asphalt, a material synonymous with urban roads, I craft new narratives.
+For example, in my sound installation "Tha Block is Hot," I built five six-foot-tall pillars wrapped in asphalt, embedding sounds collected over three years: conversations from beauty shops, screeching trains, police sirens, and personal moments like my father's laughter and my mother reciting poetry, all accompanied by a whisper urging safety.
+Through these everyday sounds and mystical forms, I engage in storytelling that reflects urban life.
+My focus on edgelands captures spaces where urban and rural landscapes intersect.

-Beyond my artistic endeavors, I perform administrative, consulting, and curatorial roles.
-My focus lies in fostering trust among collaborators, enhancing communication and organizational effectiveness, and nurturing respectful relationships within artistic communities and beyond.
-I've worked with/collaborated with diverse entities, including student artists, seasoned professionals, non-profit organizations, community partnerships, universities, and private art collections.
+In addition to my artistic pursuits, I engage in administrative, consulting, and curatorial roles focusing on building trust among collaborators, enhancing communication and organizational effectiveness, and fostering respectful relationships within artistic communities.
+I have collaborated with diverse range of entities, including student artists, established professionals, non-profits, community partnerships, universities, and private art collections.

 Biography